jamesmehorter/mcp-server-docx/README.md

 4. **Document Rebuilding**: The docx library requires all content to be known at document creation time.
 We store content elements and rebuild the document when saving.

+5. **Markdown Parsing**: Built-in support for markdown-style formatting (`**bold**`, `*italic*`) allows Claude to use natural syntax without requiring structured formatting parameters.
+Text is parsed and split into multiple TextRun objects with proper Word formatting.

+6. **Smart Defaults**: Automatically applies Times New Roman font when not specified, ensuring professional-looking documents even when explicit font parameters aren't provided.

-5. **Type Safety**: Full TypeScript type definitions ensure correctness and great developer experience.
+7. **Type Safety**: Full TypeScript type definitions ensure correctness and great developer experience.

-6. **Performance First**: Every operation is optimized for speed:
+8. **Performance First**: Every operation is optimized for speed:
    - No unnecessary file operations
    - Minimal object allocations
    - Efficient paragraph array management
+   - Single-pass markdown parsing

 ## Project Structure